-\citet{ustun2018actionable} present an Integer Programming (IP) toolkit for linear models intended to be used by practitioners to analyse actionability and difficulty of recourse in a given population as well as generate actionable changes (counterfactuals) to subjects. \citet{efficient2019russel} propose a Mixed Integer Programming (MIP) formulation to handle mixed data types to offer counterfactual explanations for linear classifiers that respect the original data structure.
-This formulation is guaranteed to find coherent solutions (avoiding nonsense states) by only searching within the ``mixed-polytope'' structure defined by a suitable choice of linear constraints. \citeauthor{efficient2019russel} chose an iterative approach to providing diverse collection of counterfactuals.
+\citet{efficient2019russel} propose a Mixed Integer Programming (MIP) formulation to handle mixed data types and offer counterfactual explanations for linear classifiers that respect the original data structure.
+This formulation is guaranteed to find coherent solutions (avoiding nonsense states) by only searching within the ``mixed-polytope'' structure defined by a suitable choice of linear constraints. \citet{efficient2019russel} chose an iterative approach to providing diverse collection of counterfactuals.
 Given one solution, the user can add extra constraints to the MIP that will restrict previous alterations.
-The list of counterfactuals is then ranked according to their $l_1$-norm distance to the original instance.
+The list of counterfactuals is then ranked according to their $l_1$-distance to the explained instance.

 \citet{van2018contrastive} propose a counterfactual generation method for decision trees.
-Their approach uses locally trained one-vs-the-rest decision trees to establish a set of disjoint rules that cause the chosen instance to be classified as the target class.
+Their approach uses locally trained one-vs-rest decision trees to establish a set of disjoint rules that cause the chosen instance to be classified as the target class.